sheldonmaschmeyer/GettingCleaningData/README.md

 This single dataset:
 * Merges the test and training data into a single table
-* preserves the unique identifier representing the subjects studied
+* Preserves the unique identifier representing the subjects studied
-* has descriptive activity and variable names
+* Has descriptive activity and variable names
-* retains only the mean and standard deviation for each variable
+* Retains only the mean and standard deviation for each variable

 The CodeBook.md contains a description of the new tidydata.txt data set file. instructions.pdf contains the original assignment instructions